Hurricane Fiona seen intensifying after slamming Dominican Republic, Puerto Rico | Science-Environment

 WITHOUT POWER Nearly 90% of Puerto Rico remained without power on Monday, according to Poweroutage.us.
 Officials said it would take days to reconnect the whole island of 3.3 million people.

-Puerto Rico's power grid remains fragile despite emergency repairs after Maria caused the largest blackout in U.S. history in September 2017, according to Center for a New Economy, a Puerto Rican think tank.
-In that Category 5 storm, which killed more than 3,000 people, 1.5 million customers lost electricity with 80% of power lines knocked out.
+Puerto Rico's power grid remains fragile despite emergency repairs after Maria, according to Center for a New Economy, a Puerto Rican think tank.
+Maria, a Category 5 storm in 2017 which killed more than 3,000 people, left 1.5 million customers without electricity and knocked out 80% of power lines.
 Thousands of Puerto Ricans still live under makeshift tarpaulin roofs.

 While the National Weather Service lifted its hurricane warning for Puerto Rico on Monday, officials warned that rainbands could follow the storm system for hundreds of miles.
 A 70-year-old man in the northern town of Arecibo is the first known casualty in Puerto Rico.
 He was trying to start his electric generator when the machine exploded, killing him instantly, police said.

-Pierluisi said the government's response has been much more efficient than during Hurricane Maria, which became highly politicized as former President Trump's administration was criticized for being too sluggish in providing disaster relief.
+Pierluisi said the government's response has been much more efficient than during Hurricane Maria, which became highly politicized with former President Donald Trump's administration criticized for being too sluggish in providing disaster relief.
 Trump refuted that.
-The government has not estimated the damages, since it is still in the response period, though the governor said they were in the millions.
+The government has not estimated the damages, since it is still in the response period, though the governor said damages were in the millions.

-For most of the five years since Maria struck Puerto Rico in 2017, the debt-laden government and the Puerto Rico Electric Power Authority, or PREPA, had been mired in bankruptcy, and island finances were managed by a federally appointed oversight board.
+For most of the five years since Maria struck Puerto Rico, the debt-laden government and the Puerto Rico Electric Power Authority were mired in bankruptcy and island finances were managed by a federally appointed oversight board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)